ShawnTuatara/mongodb-m101j/week-2/homework_2_3_mongoproc/hw2-3-spring/README.md

 M101J - Week 2 - Homework 2-3

+# Notes
+Implemented the homework with the following architecture:

+View - Thymeleaf / FreeMarker
+Controller - BlogController
+Service - UserManager / SessionManager
+DAO - MongoUserRepository / MongoSessionRepository

+I had to use FreeMarker to make the mongoProc tests pass.
+It was doing straight html validation against the template result.
+Couldn't "fake" it with Thymeleaf such that it would pass without breaking standards on xhtml5.

 # Included Spring Dependencies
 - Spring Boot Starter Web
 - Spring Boot Starter Data MongoDB
 - Spring Boot Starter Thymeleaf
+- Spring Boot Starter FreeMarker
 - Hibernate Validator

 # Configuration